shikharsrivastava1202/shikharsrivastava1202/README.md

 - 👋 Hi, I’m @shikharsrivastava1202
 - 👀 I’m interested in android apps
-- 🌱 I’m currently learning android development and machine learning
+- 🌱 I’m currently learning android development and Web development
 - 💞️ I’m looking to collaborate on android projects
 - 📫 How to reach me "1202shikhars@gmail.com"